All Episodes

 In other words, the real death toll in the nursing homes.

-Eighty percent of the Javett Center remained empty.
+80% of the Javits Center remained empty.

-The same with the Navy hospital ship, mercy.
+The same with the Navy hospital ship Mercy.

 That's right.